sissaschool/xmlschema/doc/testing.rst

 ------------

 The tests of the *xmlschema* library are implemented using the Python's *unitest* library.
-The test scripts are located in under the installation base into ``tests/`` subdirectory.
+The test scripts are located under the installation base into ``tests/`` subdirectory.
 There are several test scripts, each one for a different topic:

 **test_meta.py**